-Agı reement Status of 8 implementation Delegates (May 24 th and 25 th 2016, Lima).
-19 3 In view of the CIM's progress in providing greater visibility to the phenomenon of violence and harassment of women in the political sphere, the Executive Committee agrees to request that the Executive Secretariat: Distribute the draft project proposal for preparation of the Model Law on Political Violence against Women to Delegates for their comments; Submit the draft project to the OAS Project Evaluation Committee (PEC) for approval; Continue with and strengthen this line of work, including the mobilization of resources for preparation of the draft Model Law on Political Violence against Women, and other tools provided for in the project document, in collaboration with UN Women, IDEA Internacional, UNDP, and other relevant partners; and Present the results of this work during the Thirty-Seventh Assembly of Delegates of the CIM.
-In progress The CIM Secretariat prepared a project proposal that has passed the PEC approval process and funds are currently being sought.
-It has received initial support of US\$100,000 from the Mexican Agency for International Development Cooperation (AMEXCID).
-The Model Law is currently under final review by the MESECVI Committee of Experts and will be launched on the conclusion of this phase.
-4 In preparation for the Thirty-Seventh Assembly of Delegates of the CIM, the Executive Committee agrees to: 1.
+Δσι reement Status of Agi implementation The status of this project was presented to the 37 th Assembly of Delegates (May 24 th and 25 th 2016, Lima) 4 In preparation for the Thirty-Seventh Assembly of Delegates of the CIM, the Executive Committee agrees to: 1.
 Thank the Delegation of Peru for offering to host the Assembly at the beginning of 2016; and 2.
 Request that the Executive Secretariat: a.
 Provide the necessary technical and logistical support to ensure a successful meeting; b.
 Create the Working Group for the Preparation of the Thirty-Seventh Assembly of Delegates of the CIM, open to all delegations and to be chaired by the delegations of Costa Rica and Peru, to consider the draft declaration and resolutions, as well as other relevant documents; c.
 Hold the first meeting of this Working Group after the OAS management transition process concludes; d.
 Include the changes suggested by the Delegates to the draft Agenda (CIM/CD/doc.26/15) and Organization of Work (CIM/CD/doc.27/15) and redistribute these documents to the Delegates; and e.
 Prepare the draft declaration and resolutions, distribute them to the Delegates with due time in order to obtain their comments, and submit them to the Working Group's consideration.
-The status of this project was presented to the 37 th Assembly of Delegates (May 24 th and 25 th 2016, Lima) Fulfilled The Assembly was held on May 24 th and 25 th 2016, in Lima (see previous section for details).
+Fulfilled The Assembly was held on May 24 th and 25 th 2016, in Lima (see previous section for details).
 Five meetings of the Working Group were held between Feburary 9 th and May 9 th to consider the documents of the Assembly.
 The final versions of the documents were submitted to the Assembly.
+5 In reference to the draft CIM Triennial Program of Work 2016-2018 (CIM/CD/doc.28/15), the Executive Committee agrees to request that the Executive Secretariat: 1.
+Redistribute this document so that Delegates may provide their comments within 30 days; 2.
+Include the suggestions and comments received from Delegates and submit the document to the consideration of the Thirty- Seventh Assembly of Delegates of the CIM through the Preparatory Working Group; and Ensure that the CIM work plans and programs are coordinated with the priorities set by the Organization to achieve full integration of a gender perspective in the framework of the change in OAS leadership and the process of implementing a new strategic vision.
+Fulfilled The draft CIM Triennial Program of Work was revised by the Preparatory Working Group and adopted at the Assembly (CIM/doc.7/16 Rev.1) 6 Reaffirm the existing resolutions regarding gender and recommend to the General Assembly and the OAS General Secretariat that gender equality be considered a criteria in appointments to OAS management positions and the election of high-level positions at Inter-American bodies.
+Permanent